leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Scent Mound: Otherwise known as a castor mound, these are piles of mud around beaver ponds that are used to mark territory.
 Beaver secrete castoreum from a gland onto these piles.
 The scent has been described as a musky vanilla or leathery.

+## BRAT cIS

+Age of Activity:

+Anabranch:

+Blowout:

+Breach:

+Ephemeral: A stream that only flows when there is a storm/runoff event that feeds it water.
+These usually dry up shortly after the event.

+Food Caching: A pile of bark, twigs, and leaves that beavers use as a winter store of food.
+This is usually found in the pond behind a dam.

+Intermittent: Streams that flow for a short while after run off but not year round

+Material Harvest:

+Perennial:

+Proximity to Expansion Zone:

 <div align="center">
 <a class="hollow button" href="{{ site.baseurl }}/Documentation"><i class="fa fa-info-circle"></i> Back to Documentation </a>